Kabir1502/project-three/README.md

 Our jupyter notebook is a compilation of the code we all made to analzye the data set, each visualization consists of code analyzing the data and then a labelled visualization in the forms of bar charts, pie charts, interactive charts, tree maps, and geographical maps, corresponding to the analyses.
-Then we have 2 html pages, one consisting of by state year-over-year data of sales and profit, and the other is an interactive map showcasing the sales and profit by state.
+Then we have 2 html pages, one consisting of by state year-over-year data of sales and profit.
+You can access this page by going to the project's GitHub pages and adding /index.html (https://kabir1502.github.io/project-three/index.html).
+Our other HTML page is an interactive map of the United States with amrkers for each state projecting sales and profit.
+This can be accessed through our jupyter notebook.

 Ethical Considerations: